 Moreover, falling is not the only risk of horseback riding.
 Grooming or petting a horse you’re not familiar with or even going near one can get you kicked.
 And by the way, that’s true for both new and experienced equestrians.

-Note: If you’re wondering whether you can ride a horse while pregnant (the horse) or not, it is a different horse pregnancy story altogether.
+Note: If you’re wondering whether you can ride a pregnant horse, that is a different horse pregnancy story altogether.

 However, as an experienced pregnant horsewoman, you can take precautions to ensure your safety.